amnesica/BelugaProject/doc/UPDATE.md

    ```
    until container build was finished.
 We guess that timeouts occured while downloading objects from repositories.

-   The following error might appear after you run the command above:
+   The following errors might appear after container build is finished and database is to be populated with data:

    > psql: error: FATAL: the database system is in recovery mode